 top of page

-Juan has exhibited his work in various galleries and spaces, including the School House Studios, Blindside Gallery, Trocadero Art Space, Noir Darkroom, Kingston Arts Gallery, Intermission Gallery, Monash University, Brickwall Studios, No Vacancy Gallery, Marfa Gallery, The Other Art Fair, Community-run-space Woven Projects, Incinerator Gallery, and at the ASA, CSSA, SSSA International Annual Meeting in Baltimore, Maryland, U.S.A.
-Juan has been a finalist for the McClelland Award for small sculpture and has successfully taken an Artist residency with Brazilian Artist Run Space, Olhão, in Barra Funda, São Paulo, Brazil, and The Land Art Collective in London, England.
-Juan has had a major public art commission by the Latrobe Reginal Gallery housed in the ethereal landscapes and ecosystems of the Moe - Yallour Rail Trail (which has now been vandalised twice) and is currently wrapping up a Residency with the Centre for Projection Art.
-You can also find his work housed in both private and public collections in Australia and overseas.
+Juan has exhibited his work in various galleries and spaces, including the School House Studios, Blindside Gallery, Trocadero Art Space, Noir Darkroom, Kingston Arts Gallery, Intermission Gallery, Monash University, Brickwall Studios, No Vacancy Gallery, Marfa Gallery, The Other Art Fair, Community-run-space Woven Projects, West Space, Bunjil Place, Incinerator Gallery, and at the ASA, CSSA, SSSA International Annual Meeting in Baltimore, Maryland, U.S.A.
+Juan has been a finalist for the McClelland Award for small sculpture (2020) and has successfully taken an Artist residency with Brazilian Artist Run Space, Olhão, in Barra Funda, São Paulo, Brazil, The Land Art Collective in London, England and Centre for Projection Art, Collingwood, Australia.
+Juan has had a major public art commission by the Latrobe Reginal Gallery housed in the ethereal landscapes and ecosystems of the Moe - Yallour Rail Trail.
+You can also find his work housed in both private and public collections in Australia, overseas and archived in outer space.

 005.jpg